 Construction Mitigation Plans

 Overview: NYU will prepare construction mitigation plans for each new building on the superblocks.
 Construction mitigation plans will include construction-related environmental commitments such as diesel emission reduction measures, a dust control plan, construction noise reduction measures, construction vibration monitoring measures, a construction dewatering plan, a pest management plan, a hazardous materials removal plan, and a historic resources protection plan.
-NYU will collaborate with various city and state agencieson this project.
-For further reference, please review Restrictive Declaration section 4, pages24 - 41 and Construction Mitigation FAQ for the Paulson Center.
+NYU will collaborate with various city and state agencies on this project.
+For further reference, please review Restrictive Declaration section 4, pages 24 - 41.

-Current Status: Construction mitigation plans were used for the Paulson Center project and may be updated for different construction phases during the project.
-Please consult the Construction Mitigation FAQ for more information.
+Current Status: Construction mitigation plans were used for the Paulson Center project which is now complete.

 Construction Noise Mitigation Plans (Window/AC/PTAC Replacement)